11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 How should I respond when someone asks what my salary Expectations are?

 When a potential employer asks about your salary expectations, they are looking to take the upper hand in a negotiation.
-Disclosing your current or desired salary will likely tie you down to that number and negatively affect your pay rate if they originally had a higher salary in mind.
+Disclosing your current or desired salary will likely tie you down to that number and negatively affect your pay rate if they originally had a higher wage in mind.

-Let the interviewer know compensation is important but you’re mainly looking to take on more responsibility and grow your career.
+Let the interviewer know compensation is essential, but you’re mainly looking to take on more responsibility and grow your career.
 Be prepared for this to backfire if they lay a lot more work on you without compensating for it with a higher salary or wage.

 Sample Response: “I don’t have a specific number in mind for a desired salary.
 While compensation is important, I’m mainly looking to advance my career and take on more responsibility.
 Is there a salary range you were targeting?”